 How do I verify a loopback interface configuration?

-Use show ip interface brief to check the interface status and show running-config | section interface Loopback to view the configuration.
-Ensure the IP is unique and pingable.
+Use show ip interface brief to confirm the interface’s IP address and status, and show running-config | section interface Loopback to review its full configuration.
+Confirming the address is unique and successfully pingable is the fastest way to validate the configuration actually works as intended.

 Why is a loopback interface used for BGP peering?